vinayakmp007/sic-single-pass-assembler/README.md

 #----C Implementation for sic single pass Assembler----#

-onep.c corresponds to the first pass program and secondpass.c corresponds to the second pass program
+onep.c corresponds to the program.

 Opcode are available in optab.txt